Target Span Detection for Implicit Harmful Content: Experiments

 \paragraph*{Encoders.} To train \modelname we use three different transformer encoders: 1) Bert-Base~\cite{delvin-bert}; 2) RoBERTa-Large~\cite{zhuang-etal-2021-robustly}; and 3) Hate-BERT~\cite{caselli-etal-2021-hatebert}, a BERT model pre-trained on hate data.

-\paragraph*{Evaluation Metrics} Since we have trained a sequence tagging model target span detection, we use the seqeval~\cite{seqeval} metric to evaluate different encoders.
+\paragraph*{Evaluation Metrics} Since we have trained a sequence tagging model for target span detection, we use the seqeval~\cite{seqeval} metric to evaluate different encoders.
 This metric calculates F1, Precision, Recall, and Accuracy based on the predicted tagging labels and ground truth labels for each token in the content.
+Please note that the F1 score differs from $F1_M$ introduced in Section 5.
+Here, we do not calculate the matching subsets of targets between the ground truth and the output.
+Instead, we measure the correctness of the BIO tags produced by the output model against the ground truth.